Solar panels can technically work under intensive artificial light at night, including high-intensity lamps or LEDs.

 The reality of this concept is constrained by physics, economics, and engineering, making it an unlikely solution with current technology.

-Could artificial light be the source to make solar power?
+Could artificial light be the source of solar panels?

-How good would this be if solar power could be generated at night via strong lights.
+How good would this be if artificial lights could power solar panels so that we can get even more energy at night?
 Is this possible?